- Consolidated Notes

 25. Intangible assets

 Intangible assets consist primarily of software and industrial property rights acquired in exchange for consideration.
 These assets are valued at their historical cost of acquisition, less the scheduled amortisation.
-With respect to scheduled amortisation, the software acquired in exchange for consideration and the industrial property rights were amortised over their expected useful lives (3 to 15 years).
+Concerning scheduled amortisation, the software acquired in exchange for consideration and the industrial property rights were amortised over their expected useful lives (3 to 15 years).

 26. Tangible assets